 - Squashing objections by showing people what’s possible

-- Reaching out and having and conversations with others in your industry and in complimentary industries so they know who to refer to you and who to send elsewhere
+- Reaching out and having conversations with others in your industry and in complimentary industries so they know who to refer to you and who to send elsewhere

 - Ongoing, consistent marketing that keeps you visible and top of mind